-The penalty for late filing is 5% of the tax due on the return you filed late for each month or part of a month you filed late, up to 25% of the tax due.
-If you don't file your tax return within 60 days of the due date, the penalty is \$100 or 100% of the tax due on your return, whichever is less.
+The penalty for late filing is 4 and 1/2% a month when the 1/2% a month penalty for late payment applies at the same time.
+The late filing penalty applies on the amount showing due on the return for any month (or part of a month) the return is filed after the return due date (including extensions) but cannot exceed 5 months.
+If you don't file your tax return within 60 days of the due date, the minimum penalty is \$100 or 100% of the tax due on your return, whichever is less.

-The penalty for late payment is 1/2% (1/4% for months covered by an installment agreement) of the tax due for each month or part of a month your payment is late, up to 25% of the tax due.
+The penalty for late payment is 1/2% (1/4% for months covered by an installment agreement) of the tax due for each month or part of a month your payment is late.
 The penalty increases to 1% per month if we send a notice of intent to levy, and you don't pay the tax due within 10 days from the date of the notice.
+The late filing penalty cannot be applied at monthly rates totaling more than 25%.